ippas/ifpan-michkor-gr/README.md

     Mouse: 'mmusculus_gene_ensembl'
     Rat: 'rnorvegicus_gene_ensembl'

-FUNCTIONS - gene_dictionary - creates data dictionaries - biomartParameters - query using gene_name value (mgi_symbol) - biomartHumanOrthologs - separate query for HGNC because you cannot get data from two different attribute cards in one query - biomartParametersbyEnsembl - query using ensembl_id value when gene_name is "NA" - biomartHumanOrthologsbyEnsembl - separate query for HGNC by Ensembl - alias_and_official - function which is loooking for alias and mgi_id for our gene_name value in
- MGI_Entrez database if response from Biomart was empty - biomartParameters_synonim - query using gene_synonim value - biomartHumanOrthologs_synonim - separate query for HGNC using gene_synonim value - updateCellswithAlias - function which updates alias column using gtf file for each organism in created dictionaries - updateCellswithINFO - function which updates info column using publication source file.
+FUNCTIONS - gene_dictionary - creates data dictionaries - biomartParameters - query using gene_name value (mgi_symbol) - biomartHumanOrthologs - separate query for HGNC because you cannot get data from two different attribute cards in one query - biomartParametersbyEnsembl - query using ensembl_id value when gene_name is "NA" - biomartHumanOrthologsbyEnsembl - separate query for HGNC by Ensembl - alias_and_official - function which is loooking for alias and synonim_id for our gene_name value in gtf genome files if response from Biomart was empty - biomartParameters_synonim - query using gene_synonim value - biomartHumanOrthologs_synonim - separate query for HGNC using gene_synonim value - updateCellswithAlias - function which updates alias column using gtf file for each organism in created dictionaries - updateCellswithINFO - function which updates info column using publication source file.
 It compares created dictionaries and publication source file by gene name and add information form different source file columns

 LOAD FILES